 Working with knowledgeable specialists as required, we can undertake urgent contents assessments where required.
 This may be essential to prevent ongoing further damage to items in the factory such as machinery which may well have been exposed to the elements.
 By prioritizing the contents assessment, it is often possible to protect items from further damage until they can be properly salvaged.

 Fire damage can be typically divided into 2 main categories: smoke damage and heat damage.
 In addition, extinguishing the fire can lead to further damage as all items may be soaked with water, covered with foam or both.
 Finally, if the roof has been breached, freezing temperatures and weather ingress can also cause further damage.
 This is particularly problematic for factory floor machinery as most technologies will be affected by one or more of either smoke, fire, water and foam.
 In addition, factories tend to have large open spaces which means that even a small or quickly contained fire may cause smoke damage to sensitive equipment throughout the building.

 Cleaning, drying and repair

-Assessments are essential not only for the insurers, but also to allow the business owner and managers to make a recovery plan.
+Assessments are essential not only for the insurers but also to allow the business owner and managers to make a recovery plan.
 This may include moving machinery off-site or using part of a space where and if it is safe to do so.
-Once the assessment has been complete, we can begin cleaning and drying the property.
+Once the assessment has been completed, we can begin cleaning and drying the property.